Abwuds/JIGS/Context.md

-# Goal : Generic specialization, from JAVA 10 to JAVA 8
+# Generic specialization, from JAVA 10 to JAVA 8

 * What we don't care about : The syntax.
 * What is interesting for us : How are we going to implement it.